 3. Water retention and reduced runoff

-Water conservation is a critical aspect of sustainable agriculture, particularly in regions prone to drought and erratic rainfall (Rastogi et.al., 2024).
+Water conservation is a critical aspect of sustainable agriculture, particularly in regions prone to drought and erratic rainfall (Rastogi etal., 2024).
 Agroforestry improves soil water retention by enhancing infiltration rates, reducing runoff, and increasing the soil’s capacity to hold moisture.
 Tree roots create macropores in the soil, allowing water to percolate deeper and reducing surface water loss.
 Research has shown that agroforestry systems can improve soil infiltration rates by 25–60% compared to conventional cropping systems.
 A study in sub-Saharan Africa found that integrating Faidherbia albida into cropping systems increased soil moisture content by 15–20% during the dry season, extending the growing period for food crops.
 Agroforestry systems also reduce the risk of flash floods by slowing down surface water movement, decreasing peak runoff rates by up to 35%.

 B. Agroforestry’s Role in Soil Fertility Improvement